 3. Sand Tiger Shark

-Sand tiger sharks near Delaware’s coast and beaches grow to between 6.5-10.5 feet long.
+Sand tiger sharks near Delaware’s coast and beaches grow to between 6.5 and 10.5 feet long.
 They can weigh over 300 pounds and have long, narrow teeth that jut out of their mouths.
 They’re currently listed as Vulnerable to extinction, though they rarely attack humans.
 These sharks stick close to shore and are often seen by beach goers.
 Unlike any other shark, sand tiger sharks hold air in their stomachs in order to float along as they hunt.
 They eat squid, crustaceans, and small fish.

 4. Spiny Dogfish